fontra/fontra-blog/content/blog/linux-support/linux-support.md

 ### Future of Fontra in Linux

-I found out pyinstaller compilation is unnecessary in linux.
+I found out pyinstaller compilation is unnecessary in Linux.
 If  all the requirements are install in a python virtual environment in downloaded fontra-pak directory, the FontraPakMain.py script can be directly run from the venv and it has a smaller memory footprint.

 ![Fontra Pak without pyinstaller](./fontra-pak-direct.png)

  I tried this approach for both snap packaging and Flatpak initially but failed, either due to my inexperience or may be due to the sandbox environment in which snap and flatpak are generated.

 But it may be possible by an experienced python app packager to package Fontra Pak as a native app like  .deb package (for Debian/Ubuntu/Mint etc) or a .rpm package (for Fedora/RHEL/Suse) .
-It will also make it installble in linux in non X86_64 architecture (Pontra in Raspberry Pi, anyone?).
+It will also make it installble in Linux in non X86_64 architecture (Pontra in Raspberry Pi, anyone?).

-In future I expect Pontra to be in repository of all major linux distributions.
+In future I expect Pontra to be in repository of all major Linux distributions.
 Any help in this regard will be highly solicited by both Fontra developers as well as Desktop Linux users who will get easy accesss to next generation of Free and Libre Font editor.